top of page

 Co-Investigators: Dr Kate Bayliss and Dr Benjamin Bowles (SOAS).

-Traditional macroeconomic approaches to infrastructure draw attention away from the financial, political and economic realities within which infrastructure policy and practices take form.
-These realities have, nevertheless, important implications for the way in which infrastructure policy is designed, delivered and takes effect.
-Infrastructure policy and practices are not just a matter of how much (infrastructure’s quantitative dimension as an additional source of demand creating employment and output), but also of what (infrastructure’s links to productivity and growth), and, crucially, of how (capturing the processes of financing and delivering infrastructure).
-Anthropologists insist that contrary to traditional macro understandings, infrastructure, and the financing thereof, is never politically neutral or simply “technocratic.”
-Decision-making regarding its policy and practice effectively and inevitably promotes some interests over others.
+Our research demonstrates how, contrary to traditional macro understandings, infrastructure, and the financing thereof, is never politically neutral or simply “technocratic.”
+Decision-making regarding its policy and practices inevitably will promote some interests over others.
+Indeed, the financial, economic, political and cultural realities within which infrastructure financing policy takes form, and which are historically evolved and context-specific, have important implications for the way in which infrastructure policymaking proceeds, is delivered and takes effect.
+Infrastructure policy and practices are not just a matter of how much (infrastructure’s quantitative dimension as an additional source of demand creating employment and output), but also of what (infrastructure’s links to productivity and growth), and, crucially of how (capturing processes of financing and delivering infrastructure).

 Infrastructure finance policy then serves as an index for understanding the role of the state, beyond the narrow prism defined by traditional macroeconomic variables.
 Such an analysis is important for at least two reasons.
 First, it seeks to frame the study of macroeconomic relations in the context of relevant underpinning financial, economic, political and cultural realities.
 Second, it allows to identify crucial fault lines in the promotion of particular infrastructure governance mechanisms as their underlying interests are laid bare, with significant distributional consequences.
 This is crucial both for the UK and beyond, given the large-scale promotion of private finance in infrastructure across the world.

 Shapeshifting in UK Infrastructure Finance and the Limits of Regulation